christianharke/csgoserver/README.md

 Additionally, you can add commands to be executed directly after start.

-> For more details see: please refer to this [inofficial but rather complete list of CS:GO Console Commands](http://www.tobyscs.com/csgo-console-commands/)
+> For more details refer to this [inofficial but rather complete list of CS:GO Console Commands](http://www.tobyscs.com/csgo-console-commands/)

 #### Examples